Joukowsky Institute for Archaeology and the Ancient World

 Digital Archaeology Laboratory

-The Digital Archaeology Laboratory, based in the Brown University Department of Anthropology, is a community of scholars working at the intersections of archaeology and digital practice.
-The lab was founded in 2016 as a center for teaching and research in archaeology and Geographic Information Systems, and we maintain core interests in that area, as well as a collection of GIS workstations that are available for students and faculty to use.
-Lab members’ activities also extend to a broad range of other digital domains, including mobile technologies, digital photogrammetry, remote sensing, machine learning, 3d visualization and digital collaboration.
+Brown University's Digital Archaeology Laboratory is a community of scholars working at the intersections of archaeology and digital practice.
+The lab was founded in 2016 as a center for teaching and research in archaeology and Geographic Information Systems, and lab members maintain core interests in that area.
+Members’ activities also extend to a broad range of other digital domains, including mobile technologies, photogrammetry, remote sensing, ground penetrating radar, machine learning, 3d visualization and digital collaboration.
+Across these domains, the lab members maintain a strong commitment to critical approaches and ethical practice.

 Historical Archaeology Lab